 There’s not much for little kids in Amsterdam.
 We have even learnt (on the canal boat sightseeing trip) that 15% of Amsterdam’s population has children, half of it is single anyway and mostly under 34 years of age.
 Haven’t seen a single playground and indeed no kids at all in the city.
 As a couple trip it was perfect.

 Amsterdam really has everything for a weekend getaway.
 Good hotels, fantastic restaurants, lots of interesting museums, galleries and sights.
+It even has a beach!
+Yep you’ve read that right: Amsterdam Beach does exist!
 We decided in the end not to queue for the big museums and just explore the city, get a feel of the vibe – as this was my first time in Amsterdam.
 And Amsterdam didn’t disappoint.

 Getting to Amsterdam by Eurostar